NeoGranular/lanyon/_posts/2017-03-25-martial-god-chapter-02-36-01.md

 proofreader: jchill071
 is_preview: false
 has_note: true
-note: ""Well I made a mistake in keeping count of chapters.
+note: "Well I made a mistake in keeping count of chapters.
 I forgot to include the first chapter of the week in the count and only realized when one of the comments tossed a hint.
 This is the ninth chapter of the week"
 ---
 Basically all the small countries to the west of the north-western countries had sections of the mountain range that was stretched across the whole north-western region.
 However, apart from these sections, the regions to the north were evenly stretched grasslands for the most part.